adammarcusbell/laundrohem/README.md

 To provide some kind of background to where my mind was going in regards to design decisions, initially I wanted to create something where an Appliance was bookable as well as the entire Laundry Room.
 This granularity would have offered a better experience for the user, and a more efficient utilisation of the Appliances themselves.

-Interfaces are intended to have the potential to be serviced by different backend systems that provide more sophisticated state information in relation to the Appliance.
+Interfaces are intended to have the potential to be serviced by different backend systems that provide more sophisticated state information in relation to the Appliance; Samsung Smart Things and so on.

 ---
 **Initial things to do**